 What Are the Education Requirements for School Nurses?

 Nurses who hold an Associate's degree and even Licensed Professional Nurses are often eligible to apply for this type of position, although the National Association of School Nurses recommends hiring RNs with a 4-year BSN degree who have passed the NCLEX-RN exam.
-Most schools prefer to hire nurses who have a few years of experience under the belt in a clinical setting, as school nurses must make critical decisions without a doctor onsite to assist them.
+Most schools prefer to hire nurses who have a few years of experience in a clinical setting, as school nurses must make critical decisions without a doctor on-site to assist them.

 Are Any Certifications or Credentials Needed?